biobakery/baqlava/readme.md

 # ***ATTENTION***

 Before opening a new issue here, please check the appropriate help channel on the [bioBakery Support Forum](https://forum.biobakery.org) and consider opening or commenting on a thread there.

+For more in depth guidance on use, check out the BAQLaVa tutorial [here](https://github.com/biobakery/biobakery/wiki/BAQLaVa)!

 ## BAQLaVa User Manual v0.5